Archive for Galanthus Viridapice

 Our current snowdrop catalogue is on line here.

-In this post you will find links and descriptions of every post I have written on snowdrops.
+In this post you will find links to and descriptions of every post I have written on snowdrops.
 The original purpose of this post was to let readers know that The Hardy Plant Society Mid-Atlantic Group honored me by asking me to write an article on snowdrops for their newsletter.
 It is called “Confessions of a Galanthophile” and is the Feature Article for the January 2013 Newsletter.
 You can access the on line version by clicking here.

 While letting you know about the Hardy Plant Society article, which makes use of parts of some of my previous blog posts, I thought this post would be a good place to list all the articles that I have written on snowdrops for easy reference.
 I have interspersed the article names and links with photos of some of my favorite snowdrops.